Reducing Emissions in Home Heating and AC

 Any research/evaluation about the impact of air conditioner to the environment and the neighborhood?
 I would like to see the justification of installing cooling system for 1 or 2 hot days a year.

-dave.butler asked over 2 years ago
+dave.butler asked about 3 years ago

 Thank you for your question.
 Heat pumps are generally more energy efficient than air conditioners.
 Heat pumps also have additional benefits in that they can both heat and cool homes, improve thermal comfort, help reduce emissions, and maintain better indoor air quality.
 For more details regarding the benefits of heat pumps, please visit the CleanBC website.
 With future climate projections anticipating more frequent heat waves over the next few decades, heat pumps will play a key role in helping maintain thermal comfort in homes and buildings.
 This will also help mitigate the risk of heat exposure for our vulnerable residents.